 The legalization of cannabis in the US and the continual development of eCommerce platforms has given online retailers of age-restricted products an unprecedented opportunity to reach new customers.
-But if you are selling alcohol, CBD, vapes or tobacco online, does your age verification service hold up to increasing government scrutiny?
+But if you are selling alcohol, CBD, vapes or tobacco online, does your age verification system hold up to increasing government scrutiny?
 In the US, an amendment to the PACT Act (Prevent All Cigarette Trafficking) has come into force this April, putting additional restrictions on the retail of vape products.
 Retailers who fail to comply could face severe penalties and even prison time, according to the LA Weekly.
 Shipping companies including FedEx, UPS, and DHL have ceased delivering vape products altogether as of the time of this publication.

 The PACT Act amendment reflects the tightening supervision by legislators and prosecutors over the sale of age-restricted goods.
-The good news is that online retailers can now upgrade from basic age checkers to bank-grade solutions to meet regulations and continue growing sales.
-We will out outline the legal requirements for age verification and how eCommerce companies can quickly add identity verification solutions today to confirm customers’ ages and impress them with great user experience.
+The good news is that online retailers can now upgrade from basic website age verification to bank-grade solutions to meet regulations and continue growing sales.
+We will out outline the legal requirements for age verification systems and how eCommerce companies can quickly add identity verification solutions today to confirm customers’ ages and impress them with great user experience.

 Three years after the FDA has issued over 1,300 warning letters and fines to retailers who sold e-cigarettes and vapes to minors, an amendment to the PACT Act, called the “Preventing Online Sales of E-Cigarettes to Children Act” has come into force.
 Market Business News attributes the continual availability of popular vape brands to underaged users as a contributing factor the has been called the “Vape Mail Ban”.
 With the amendment, vaping products fall under the requirements for Electronic Nicotine Delivery Systems (“ENDS”), which means retailers are now held accountable for knowing who their customers are and keeping records of transactions.